-E2.2.21 Use waste heat (e.g., hot gas, return air heat, return hot water) as an energy source for reheating for humidity control.
+E2.2.21 Use waste heat, such as hot gas, return air heat, or return hot water, as an energy source for reheating for humidity control.
 (Often air is cooled to dew-point to remove moisture and then must be reheated to desired temperature and humidity.)

-E2.2.22 Avoid temperature stratification with heating, either by proper air supply system design or by using temperature destratifiers (e.g., ceiling fans).
+E2.2.22 Avoid temperature stratification with heating, either by proper air supply system design or by using temperature destratifiers such as ceiling fans.